jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 Recently [Emin Gun Sirer][Sirer2016] argued that Bitcoin provides strong consistency, not eventual consistency (as was argued by [Bitcoin Meets Strong Consistency][DeckerSeidelWattenhofer2014]).
-In this short note, I want to do three things:
+In this short note, I want to do two things:
 * **provide a brief counter-example**.
 It suffices to understand only the publicly known properties of Bitcoin, to prove that Bitcoin cannot offer anything that anybody would _recognize_ as "strong consistency".
-* **recap Sirer's argument** in detail, pointing out where I believe his mistake lies.
-* **Argue that [_consensus_][Wikipedia-Consensus] and not _strong
-consistency_ is the right property**.
-Consensus is the right property to ask of a distributed database suitable for building WAN-scale financial systems, and Bitcoin does not provide it.
+* **Briefly re-explain why [_consensus_][Wikipedia-Consensus] is the right property to ask of a distributed database suitable for building WAN-scale financial systems.

 ## A Brief Counter-example